Battle of Izium: Battle

 After arriving in Izium, units of the 90th Battalion were ordered to conduct reconnaissance in the northern part of the city.
-Elements of the 90th established contact with local territorial defense forces and Ukrainian special forces in Izium's northern outskirts and went on a joint reconnaissance patrol in the village of Hlynske, finding evidence that Russian forces had recently been in the area.
+Elements of the 90th established contact with local territorial defence forces and Ukrainian special forces in Izium's northern outskirts and went on a joint reconnaissance patrol in the village of Hlynske, finding evidence that Russian forces had recently been in the area.

 During this patrol, Russian vehicles began entering Hlynske from the nearby fields, and a Russian convoy began moving south down the E40 highway near the village.
 The Ukrainians forced the Russians to retreat with losses.
 This was the first Russian attempt to assault Izium, though there had been Russian reconnaissance activity in the area earlier.
 Simultaneously, other Ukrainian units destroyed a Russian tank near the city's concrete bridge over the Siverskyi Donets river, as the Russians were probing all routes into Izium.

-Later on 6 March, the Russian military took control of Izium's railway station and two of the city's northern neighborhoods, Honcharivka and Pisky.
+Later on 6 March, the Russian military took control of Izium's railway station and two of the city's northern neighbourhoods, Honcharivka and Pisky.

 Throughout the evening of 6 March, Ukrainian positions in central Izium were monitored by Russian drones and struck by Grad missiles.
-Overnight and into the next morning, Russian forces began a sustained bombardment of the city center, striking the city hospital, a nearby church, the city administration building, the central square, schools in which Ukrainian forces had taken up positions, and the highway and other roads.
+Overnight and into the next morning, Russian forces began a sustained bombardment of the city centre, striking the city hospital, a nearby church, the city administration building, the central square, schools in which Ukrainian forces had taken up positions, and the highway and other roads.